syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>ChangeAllSpellingCommand</p>
 </td>
 <td>
-<p>Represents the command that changes all occurrences of&nbsp;a selected misspelled word.</p>
+<p>Represents the command that changes all occurrences of a selected misspelled word.</p>
 </td>
 <td>
 <p>The word to be replaced.</p>